MetPX/sarracenia/doc/sr_subscribe.1.rst

 alternate strategy.
 One must use either a fixed blocksize, or always never partition files.
 One must avoid the dynamic algorithm that will change the partition size used as a file grows.

-**Note that the duplicate suppresion cache is local to each instance**.
+**Note that the duplicate suppresion store is local to each instance**.
 When N instances share a queue, the first time a posting is received, it could be picked by one instance, and if a duplicate one is received it would likely be picked up by another instance. **For effective duplicate suppression with instances**,